FREE SHIPPING on orders over $75 International: over $250

 Oriental Beauty

 Oriental Beauty Oolong is also commonly known as Dong Fang Mei Ren.
-Traditionally this tea comes from the Hsinchu region, in the north of Taiwan.
-This oolong is on the spectrum of heavier oxidation, creating a very complex flavor profiles.
+Traditionally, this tea comes from the Hsinchu region in northern Taiwan.
+This oolong falls on the heavier oxidation spectrum, resulting in a very complex flavor profile.

-This is also a bug-bitten oolong, so rest assured the gardens are left natural.
+This is also a bug-bitten oolong, so rest assured, the gardens are left natural.
 The bug bites naturally contribute to this tea's exceptionally sweet taste.
 The final flavor is very fruity and altogether quite bold.
-The iconic honey-like sweetness of this tea coats the palate and lasts even past the final sip.
+The iconic, honey-like sweetness of this tea coats the palate and lingers even after the final sip.

 Black Tea